Frances Schroth: 1920 Antwerp Olympics

 As Frances Schroth, she represented the United States at the 1920 Summer Olympics in Antwerp, Belgium, winning a gold and two bronze medals.

 She won the gold medal as a member of the first-place U.S. team in the 4×100-meter freestyle relay, together with Margaret Woodbridge, Irene Guest and Ethelda Bleibtrey.
 The American relay team set a new world record of 5:11.6 in the event final.

 Individually, Schroth won a bronze medal for her third-place performance in the women's 100-meter freestyle recording a time of 1:17.2, in a close finish with American Irene Guest who swam a 1:17.0.
-American team mate Ethelda Bleibtrey won the event with a world record time of 1:13.6 by a significant 4 second margin over Irene Geust.
+American teammate Ethelda Bleibtrey won the event with a world record time of 1:13.6 by a significant 4 second margin over Irene Geust.
 Bleibtrey had previously set a world record of 1:14.4 in the preliminaries for the event.

 She won another bronze medal in the women's 300-meter freestyle recording a time of 4:52.0.